-For a particular scheduling problem, the user needs to specify whether it is a periodic scheduling problem, how many tasks and resources there are, the maximum time constant for all tasks1, and the task attributes.
+For a particular scheduling problem, the user needs to specify whether it is a periodic scheduling problem, how many tasks and resources there are, the maximum time constant for all tasks, and the task attributes.

-When defining the system, the user needs to specify the properties of the different resources, i.e., preemption and scheduling policy.
+When defining the system, the user needs to specify the properties of the different resources, that is, preemption and scheduling policy.

-In Listing 12, we show a sample system declaration with a number of resources (P1,P2,...).
+In Listing 12, we show a sample system declaration with a number of resources (P1, P2,...).
 When declaring the actual system with the system keyword, all defined resources should be included with a single copy of each used scheduling policy.
 Note that all tasks are included with the single Task instantiation.
-This is because the parameter space of tasks are bound by the t_id type, so if no parameter is used, UPPAAL instantiates an copy of task for every possible id.
+This is because the parameter space of tasks are bound by the t\id type, so if no parameter is used, UPPAAL instantiates a copy of a task for every possible id.

-1Used for UPPAAL state footprint reduction.
+&lt;sup>1Used for UPPAAL state footprint reduction.